pogramos/ModularUITestTemplate/README.md

 ```shell
 git clone https://github.com/pogramos/ModularUITestTemplate.git
 ```
-Copy the `Modular Test.xctemplate` folder to `~/Library/Developer/Xcode/Templates` and restart your xcode if it is open
+Copy the `Modular Test.xctemplate` folder to `~/Library/Developer/Xcode/Templates` and restart your xcode if it is open.

+`UITestsBaseLocalizingStructure` add to your xcuitests folder and now you can create your test modules.

 # License